 Dr Corey Crossan

-Corey Crossan is a teaching fellow at The Oxford Character Project where she develops and facilitates character development programs for students, industry, and university partners.
-She recently completed her doctoral studies at Western University, Canada, which examined how character can be developed and its impact on performance and well-being in sport.
+Corey Crossan is a research and teaching fellow at The Oxford Character Project where she develops and facilitates character development programs for students, industry, and university partners.
+Her research examines how character can be developed and its impact on performance and well-being.
 Her undergraduate work in Exercise Science inspired her unique application of exercise and habit development towards her research that shed light on what it takes to implement a daily practice of character development.
 Corey’s love for elite performance developed as she competed in top-level athletics for most of her life, highlighted by competing as a NCAA Division 1 athlete.
-Corey translated her understanding for elite performance into a passion for helping individuals and organizations develop sustained excellence.
-She is also a co-developer of the Virtuosity Leader Character Development software application which was created to support the daily, deliberate practice of character-based leadership development.
+Corey translated her understanding of elite performance into a passion for helping individuals and organizations develop sustained excellence.
+She is also the co-founder of Virtuosity Character, a mobile software application created to support the daily, deliberate practice of character-based leadership development.